nbailey1776/csc491-control-systems/README.md

 >  The LateX project folder has also been included for easy editing later, as "Controls_code_setup_latex".

 Note that if PyCharm was downloaded instead of VS Code, the section on downloading VSCode in Controls_code_setup.pdf can be skipped.

+## Python Introduction

+See [this link](https://acme.byu.edu/00000179-afb2-d74f-a3ff-bfbb15a50000/pythonessentials-pdf) for a great introduction from BYU ACME's program.

 ## Python packages